RangeeGmbH/linphone-sdk/README.md

 As for all other platforms, you can then build with:

-`cmake --build build-windows`
+`cmake --build build-windows --config RelWithDebInfo`

 However it may be convenient to build from Visual Studio, which you can do:
  - open `linphone-sdk.sln` with Visual Studio
- - make sure that RelWithDebInfo mode is selected unless you specified -DCMAKE_BUILD_TYPE=Debug to Cmake (see customization options below).
+ - select the configuration you want to build
  - use `Build solution` to build.

 ### Windows UWP and Stores

+Requirement:
+ - Microsoft Visual Studio  >= 2022

 You can use linphone-sdk in your Windows UWP app with the UWP mode.
 Win32 application can use the Windows Store mode in order to be publishable in Windows Stores.
-The Windows Bridge mode is built by using the `windows-store` preset instead of the `windows` one.
+The Windows Bridge mode is built by using the `windows-store-sdk` preset instead of the `windows-sdk` one.
-The UWP mode is built by using the `uwp` preset instead of the `windows` one.
+The UWP mode is built by using the `uwp-sdk` preset instead of the `windows-sdk` one.
 If `-DLINPHONESDK_UWP_ARCHS` is not used, x86 and x64 will be build.

 Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.

 ### NuGet packaging

-The Linphone SDK is available as a `.nuget` package for .NET applications (Windows & Xamarin).
+The Linphone SDK is available as a `.nuget` package:
+- LinphoneSDK nuget for .NET applications MaUI for Android and iOS.
+- LinphoneSDK.windows for Windows OS comprising binaries for Win32, Win32Store and UWP targets

 See the [`cmake/NuGet`](cmake/NuGet/README.md) folder for build instructions.

+### Python wrapper & wheel packaging

+To build the python wrapper, you first need to install `cython` tool using pip.
+If you want to build the documentation, also install `pdoc` tool.
+Finally install `wheel` tool to be able to build a .whl package.
+Minimal python version to build wrapper is `3.10`

+Then build the SDK with `-DENABLE_PYTHON_WRAPPER=ON` and optionally `-DENABLE_DOC=ON`.
+To generate the wheel package, use `wheel` target after `install` target (required for RPATH to be properly set for shared libs inside the wheel).

+For example:

+	cmake --preset=default -B build-python -DENABLE_PYTHON_WRAPPER=ON -DENABLE_DOC=ON
+	cmake --build build-python --target install
+	cmake --build build-python --target wheel

 ## Upgrading your SDK